 We are a major consumer of the world's annual production of tantalum, a metal used in the manufacturing of tantalum capacitors.
 There are few suppliers that process tantalum ore into capacitor grade tantalum powder.
-We acquire tantalum powder and wire from all of them under short-term commitments.

-Certain materials, in addition to tantalum and including tin, tungsten, and gold are available only from a relatively limited number of suppliers, the source for which may be in the Democratic Republic of the Congo or an adjoining country.
-We are conducting due diligence on the source and custody of such materials.
+Certain materials, in addition to tantalum and including tin, tungsten, and gold are available only from a relatively limited number of suppliers, the source for which may be in the Democratic Republic of the Congo ("DRC") or an adjoining country.
+We are working toward the elimination of materials that directly or indirectly finance or benefit armed groups in the DRC or adjoining countries from our supply chain.